rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 name.
 For example, Redis and Elasticsearch clusters would be deployed using a StatefulSet configuration.

-Finally, there are some less used controllers that are nonetheless important:
+Finally, some less used controllers that are nonetheless important:

 * **DaemonSets** ensure that a specific Pod is always running on all or a subset of nodes.
 If new nodes are added to the cluster, this controller will